oyuai/quantumflow-elastic-kibana-docker/README.md

 # QuantumFlow with Elasticsearch and Kibana
 A Docker Compose setup for deploying QuantumFlow with Elasticsearch and Kibana.
-By Running this docker compose you will see all traffic To<->From the host you run it on, it can also collect flows on UDP port 2055.
+By Running this docker compose you will see all traffic To<->From the host you run it on, **it can also collect flows on UDP port 2055**.
 If you do not want to collect flows from the host you run this on remove the pmacct service from the docker-compose.yml file.

 ![how it works docker container version](https://github.com/user-attachments/assets/39079e14-6745-4135-9fc5-b1fb5dab825c)